The Kettle Stone Situation

 While I'm not fully sure I agree, or honestly even understand - certainly don't understand as much about clay as he does by a country mile...one thing is for sure:

+Whatever the cause, I could certainly detect a sensation that reminded me of wrapping my tongue in aluminum.
 What's even more bizarre about this to me is that I've drank tea with him in person twice now, and even in the studio pot twice also.
-We've used his exact same kettle as mine with stones in his as well - granted, wayyyy more 'seasoned'; they've been in his kettle a good long time.
+We've used his exact same kettle as mine with stones in his as well - granted, a bit more seasoned, but he confirmed they were from the same batch and thrown in not long before.

-No noticeable effect.
-He uses tap water and isn't fussy about anything and I've not detected anything like this in his conditions.
+Now, his setup had no noticeable effect.
+He uses unfiltered tap water in the basement studio and isn't fussy about anything and I've not detected anything like this in his conditions.
 Honestly, I brewed for him myself while he listed the most recent batch of pots.
-We had a lovely pomelo fragrance dancong in his clay and it worked, really did, I enjoyed it greatly.
+We had a lovely pomelo fragrance dancong of all things in his clay and it worked, really did, I enjoyed it greatly.

 Now, would that dancong do better in my more specific and 'refined' conditions?
 Maybe, yeah...but it was really quite nice, I genuinely enjoyed it, we both did.
 We also had a lovely day hanging out together and I again learned a lot about clay.